Skip to main content

 The deliberate suppression of estrogen, even to a level considered “normal” on a lab report, can initiate subtle yet significant changes in cardiovascular parameters.
 While one study on elderly men indicated that short-term use did not negatively impact common blood markers like lipids and C-reactive protein, other research points toward more structural and long-term concerns.

-They are physical alterations to the heart muscle itself, suggesting that the is adapting to a state of relative estrogen deprivation.
+They are physical alterations to the heart muscle itself, suggesting that the cardiovascular system is adapting to a state of relative estrogen deprivation.
 These findings underscore the need for routine cardiac follow-up in any population using AIs long-term.

 Long-term estrogen suppression may induce structural changes in the heart muscle, a risk not captured by standard blood tests.